gmangonz/Object-Detection/README.md

 This project has helped me understand the process behind object detectors which includes: data processing, model construction and output processing.
 Below I will explain the jist of these processes to enforce my understanding of the respective topics.

 ## Running the data preprocessing

-...
+(in progress)

 ## Data Augmentation

-As a little bonus, I decided to implement adaptive data augmentation for training ...
+As a little bonus, I decided to implement adaptive data augmentation for training ... (in progress)

 ## Model